adelajelinkova/PalmyreneOCR/README.md

 1) Get predictions by predicting with a pre-trained model - YOLO (download here on Github) or Roboflow (available online: https://universe.roboflow.com/adela-hamplova/palmyrene-tutzu ).
 2) Sort predictions using either sort.py for YOLO or sort_json.py for Roboflow predictions and get the plots and transcripts.
-3) If the sorted polygons are in .json format, use the json_to_polygon tool to convert them to yolo format.
+3) If the sorted polygons are in .json format, use the json_to_yolo tool to convert them to yolo format.
 4) Use the draw.py tool to create a folder containing letters in 100x100 images in the correct order for classificaiton.
 5) Use predict_polygons.py to get the transcript using the pre-trained classifier.